hdrvs/hdrvs.github.io/README.md

 # The HDR Videographic Survey
 Future home of the HDR Videographic Survey dataset.

-Contact tcanham@yorku.ca for early access
+Contact tcanham at yorku dot ca for early access

 This work is licensed under a Creative Commons Attribution 4.0 International License.